solent-eng/solent/README.md

 developed from scratch on top of of gnu/linux and the python programming language.
 The target platform is python3 on non-specific unix.

+## Community

+Except where specifically marked, the codebase will be licensed exclusively under the GPL.
+I'd like to grow a community around this code that follows in the spirit of _Social Architecture_ by Pieter Hintjens.

 ## Status

 The code released in this repository is is not yet in a form where it will